 Your tree can be planted immediately or alternatively will remain healthy in its pot for a few months in the pot if the soil in the pot is kept moist and outdoors but preferably under cover or in a sheltered spot.
 But they should be planted whilst they are dormant, so before March.
 Any overnight frost contact with the bag can be damaging to the tree.
 The bareroot plants need a bit more care and should be planted within 7 days.
 The root comes covered in a bag and again should be stored in a sheltered area or undercover.

-This scheme is only open to residents that are able to plant trees on land that they own or under your control, e.g. property garden.
+This giveaway is only open to residents that are able to plant trees on land that they own or under your control, e.g. property garden.

 Specialised tools aren’t really required, though a good quality spade will make your day easier.
 We recommend using a rabbiting/planting spade.